edasdemirlab/edasdemirlab.github.io/_posts/2022-03-14-MOOC-introductory-guide.md

 The second word of MOOC is **open**.

-> The open nature of MOOC roughly means that all course materials, interactions and other activities are freely available to participants.
+> The open nature of MOOC roughly means that all course materials, interactions, and other activities are freely available to participants.

 <i class="fas fa-quote-left"></i> It is of course debatable how "open" a MOOC is.
-It is true that all materials and tools of the courses can be accessed free of charge on existing platforms.
+All materials and tools of the courses can indeed be accessed free of charge on existing platforms.
 However, when it is claimed as "open", to me, there shouldn’t be any rights problem with these materials.
 Yet, existing platforms are still not very clear on this issue.
 For example, Coursera says it is the only owner of the course content provided on the platform, that is, the materials cannot be taken off from the platform.
 Let's leave these discussions aside in this post and emphasize that we can access the course content free of charge, but the issue of using the content outside of the platform of providers is controversial. <i class="fas fa-quote-right"></i>
 {: .notice--info}

 The last two words of MOOC, **online course**, is a concept that we are already familiar with, especially after the pandemic.

->In conclusion, we can define MOOC as an online course that is delivered with a rich content in the form of video, audio, and written materials, that is carried out through interactions between a large number of participants and teaching staff, and that can be accessed free of charge via the internet.
+>In conclusion, we can define MOOC as an online course that is delivered with rich content in the form of video, audio, and written materials, that is carried out through interactions between a large number of participants and teaching staff, and that can be accessed free of charge via the internet.

 ## 2. The History of MOOC and Popular Platforms